shakeel-faiz/FF/12Dec-26/01-safetensors.md

 ## What is tensor?

-A tensor is a mathematical concept that is used in various fields, including physics and computer science.
-It is a way of representing data as multi-dimensional array.
-In the context of **deep learning and artificial intelligence**, tensors are fundamental data structures used to organize and manipulate data.
-They can be vectors (1D arrays), matrices (2D arrays), or have more dimensions, and they play crucial role in operations performed by neural networks during learning process.
-Think of tensor as a container for numerical data arranged in specific way to make computations and data processing more efficient.
+A tensor is a mathematical concept that is used in various fields including physics and computer science; it is a way of representing data as multi-dimensional array; in the context of **deep learning and artificial intelligence**, tensors are fundamental data structures used to organize and manipulate data; they can be vectors (1D arrays), matrices (2D arrays) or have more dimensions, and they play crucial role in operations performed by neural networks during learning process; think of tensor as a container for numerical data arranged in specific way to make computations and data processing more efficient.

 ## About Stable Diffusion

-Stable Diffusion is special kind of computer program, released in 2022, that uses powerful technique called diffusion in deep learning.
-It is part of current wave of advancements in artificial intelligence.
+Stable Diffusion is special kind of computer program, released in 2022, that uses powerful technique called diffusion in deep learning; it is part of current wave of advancements in artificial intelligence.

 Its main job is to create detailed pictures based on written descriptions, but it can also be used for other tasks like filling in missing parts of images, creating new parts outside original image and transforming images based on written instructions.